Qlik-PE/Qlik-Cosmos-DB-ODBC-/README.md

 ![](./media/image12.png)

-We have now completed our Cosmos DB setup.
+We have now completed our Cosmos DB database setup.

 Qlik Sense Configuration
 ========================